Compass Rose

 Oblivion of Touch

-In Japan, a villager sits on tatami mats
+In Japan, a villager

-to look upon his garden while sipping tea,
+to gaze upon his garden

 a light and grassy taste.

-He contemplates feng shui balance
+He contemplates the balance there

-of dark green pines and granite rocks,
+of dark green pines and granite rocks

-Along the edge of a clay lined pond
+Along the edge of clay lined ponds

-where circling koi flash golden,
+circling koi flash golden.

-drifts of moss and pebbled paths
+Strands of moss and pebbled paths

-lead his thought to ancient insight.
+drift his thought to insight.

-In China, a musician on an arched stone bridge
+on an arched stone bridge

 plays his silver flute,

-threading lines of clear melody
+threading lines of melody

-into a misty evening.
+into misty evening.

 of a bronze-green flying horse